earkevin11/Windows-Domain-and-Domain-Controller/README.md

 # What is Active Directory?
 - AD is a tool used to manage users, computers, printers, file shares, and groups.
+- In other words, it is a database that organizes your company's users and computers.
 - AD uses objects and organizational units (folders)

+# Relationship between Domain Controller and Active Directory?
+- Domain controller manages access for users, PCs, and servers on the network using Active Directory.

+# Why is a Domain Controller important?
+- It controls all domain access.
+- It blocks unauthorized access to domain networks while allowing users access to all authorized services.

 # Group Policy Management